-The Code of Banking Practice contains a range of obligations to customers and potential customers, including obligations related to:
+The Banking Code of Practice contains a range of obligations to customers and potential customers, including obligations related to:

 The Code Compliance and Monitoring team (Code Team) at the Australian Financial Complaints Authority (AFCA) provides code monitoring, secretariat and administrative services to the Committee.
 The Code Team is a separately operated and funded business unit of AFCA.
 Find out more about the Codes of Practice.

-If you believe a bank may have breached the Code of Banking Practice, you can report your concern by emailing the Code Team or calling 1800 931 678.
+If you believe a bank may have breached the Banking Code of Practice, you can report your concern by emailing the Code Team or calling 1800 931 678.